 The Pool House

 The Pool House at Pendry San Diego is hailed as having some of best views in the Gaslamp Quarter.
-The San Diego rooftop bar embodies the quintessential Southern California lifestyle.
+This San Diego rooftop bar embodies the quintessential Southern California lifestyle.
 As the name implies, there is a pool that you can swim in and a hot tub for you to chill in for hours and it doesn’t charge a membership fee.

 The Pool House also offers an eclectic selection delicious food and drinks.
 The pool house is like a mini vacation there is a lot to love about this place.
 On the roof of the Pendry Hotel, it sits high above the Gaslamp’s renowned 5th Avenue; the indoor/ outdoor space is a place for relaxed daytime and evening events with a unique bar and cocktail experience for guests.
 The rooftop pool bar is set to a backdrop of the city allowing you to not only soak up the sun but also the spirit and beauty of San Diego.